This article introduces the different options available to buyers when it comes to the representativity of inspection findings.

 200pcs | 500pcs | 800pcs | 8pcs | 13pcs | 32pcs | 80pcs |

-In this case, the inspection might take one day of work (for S-1, S-2, S-3, S-4, or reduced level), two days (under level II), or three days (under level III).
+In this case, the inspection might take one day of work (for S-1, S-2, S-3, S-4, or reduced level), two days (for a level 2 inspection), or three days (for a level 3 inspection).

 Sofeast: Quality Assurance In China Or Vietnam For Beginners [eBook]